xiaoya27/TensorFlow-Techniques-Notes/temp-orni.md

 To test the model:

-Modify the following part if needed:
+Modify the following variables if needed: